 The sun shines on your face as you wake up, and the tasks of the day roll through your mind, one by one.
 On these days, you get out of bed, start your coffee, and start the routine of waking your kids for the day.
 You make jokes while your kids eat their breakfast, and make promises of trips to the park later in the day.
 Moving through your daily routine is easy and natural.
 The house gets cleaned, the children usually end the day covered in dirt from your adventures, and they settle in bed content with the memories of the day.
 You wish for more days like these, because they are so gentle and kind to your soul.

-As the days in the depression spread further out, you begin to plead with yourself to make it all go away.
-Why can’t you be normal?
+You find yourself asking, “What’s the point?”
+In those dark, twisted moments, you can’t begin to see past the pain that is searing through your being.That question morphs into pleading: Why can’t you be normal?
 Why can’t you be like all those other people, flitting from place to place, continuing their life?
-You grocery shop, and cringe as you see the Mom’s toting their well-dressed children, with their hair perfect, and their make up just right.
-You know you look like you just rolled out of bed, because basically, that’s all you could manage today.
-You hate her for being perfect, but mostly, you hate yourself for not being good enough.
-You hate yourself for judging her.
+At the grocery store, you cringe at the other Mom’s toting their well-dressed children, with their hair perfect, and their make up just right.
+You know you look like you just rolled out of bed, because, well, that’s exactly what you did.
+You hate her for being perfect, you hate yourself for not being good enough, you hate yourself for judging her.

 That’s the sort of lie that depression tells.
-Over and over it repeats.
+Over and over, it repeats.